Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Introduction

-Our aim is to recover the cost matrix $c$ from (a combination of) the quantities in \ref{enum:ot_cost}-\ref{enum:ot_pot}, which are either observed directly or are corrupted by noise.
-We call $c$ \textit{identifiable} if it is uniquely determined by \hyperlink{eq:obs}{(OBS)}, i.e., if (a subset of) the system $\{\mu^{(k)}, \nu^{(k)}, \alpha^{(k)}, \pi^{(k)}, f^{(k)}, g^{(k)}\}_{k=1}^K$ uniquely determines $c$.
+Our aim is to recover the cost matrix $c$ from (a combination of) the quantities in \ref{enum:ot_cost}--\ref{enum:ot_pot}, which are either observed directly or are corrupted by noise (see \autoref{Sec:Estimation}).
+We call $c$ \textit{identifiable} if it is uniquely determined by (parts of) \hyperlink{eq:obs}{(OBS)}, i.e., if (a subset of) the system $\{\mu^{(k)}, \nu^{(k)}, \alpha^{(k)}, \pi^{(k)}, f^{(k)}, g^{(k)}\}_{k=1}^K$ uniquely determines $c$.
 Furthermore, we say that $c$ is \textit{consistent} with the observed OT information if \hyperlink{eq:obs}{(OBS)} holds.
 Note that, when considering identifiability, we assume that the underlying cost matrix $c$ exists, i.e., there is at least one cost matrix that is consistent with the observed OT information.

-It is instructive to distinguish our notion of ``inverse optimal transport'' from inverse linear programming.
+To avoid confusion of terminology, it is instructive to distinguish our notion of ``inverse optimal transport'' from inverse linear programming.
 Recall that the forward OT problem, i.e., the computation of the total cost $\OT_c(\mu, \nu)$ and a corresponding OT plan $\pi$ in \eqref{eq:OT} on finite spaces, amounts to solving a linear program (LP), i.e., for $A \in \R^{E \times D}$, $\vc{c} \in \R^{D}$ and $\vc{b} \in \R^{E}$ the minimization problem

 In contrast, given an observation $\vc{x}' \in \R^{D}$ and prior information $\vc{c}' \in \R^{D}$, the goal of inverse LP is to solve the following minimization problem